 I just love it when I create situations when students do not

-happen.
-In solving a problem students also explore many other
+this to happen.
+In solving a problem students also explore many

 Sample measurement questions.

-1. A voltmeter has 4 divisions or marks between the 2V and 3V
+1. A voltmeter has 4 divisions (or graduations) between the 2V and

 (a) 1V, 2V, 3V 4V (b) 2.1V, 2.2V, 2.3V,